 It’s a great well-rounded phone for someone looking to spend around $200.
 Just know that others have a better screen or improved performance for a similar price.

-Samsung Galaxy S8 (Pre-Owned)
+12. Samsung Galaxy S8 (Pre-Owned)

 Everyone knows what to expect from the Galaxy S8.
 It’s fast, pretty, powerful and takes great photos with Samsung’s award-winning 12 DualPixel camera on the back.
-If you know where to look, you can find a used or refurbished Galaxy S8 for the same price as these “budget phones” that don’t offer nearly as great of an experience.
+If you know where to look, you can find a used or refurbished Galaxy S8 for the same price as these “budget phones” that don’t offer nearly as good of an experience.

 That’s why we’re recommending the pre-owned Galaxy S8 from BoostMobile.
 Obviously, this deal doesn’t apply to someone on AT&T or Verizon, but if you’re willing to switch, you’ll get a great phone.

 Look, there are better phones on our list, for sure.
-That said, if you’re only spending $100 this is probably your best bet without signing a contract or getting on a monthly payment plan.
+That said, if you’re only spending $150 this is one of the better options without signing a contract or getting on a monthly payment plan.

 14. Moto G7 Play

 We have a few Motorola phones on this list, mainly because they’re one of the best device manufacturers in the budget phone category.
 While the Moto G6 from 2018 is still probably your best bet at under $140, if you’re looking for something newer and more stylish, the Moto G7 Play is a great choice.